-Before you configure a routed layer 3 security chain, take the steps to Prepare to Deploy Network Packet Broker and ensure that the physical connections between the firewall and the security chain devices are correct.
+Before you configure a routed layer 3 security chain, take the steps to Prepare to Deploy Network Packet Broker, including ensuring that the physical connections between the firewall and the security chain devices are correct and that you allow the firewall to forward decrypted content.
 Check to ensure that you have enough free Ethernet interfaces on the firewall for the topology you want to configure.

 Each routed layer 3 security chain that you configure on the firewall requires two dedicated layer 3 Ethernet interfaces, which can connect to one layer 3 security chain or distribute sessions (load balance) to up to 64 layer 3 security chains with a properly configured router, switch, or similar device between the firewall and the security chains.

 Network Packet Broker cannot forward IPv6 traffic on a routed layer 3 security chain.
 To forward IPv6 traffic, use a Transparent Bridge (layer 1) security chain.